Introduction

 Create a new Job

-Step 1: Select the Add (+) icon in the left corner as illustrated below by the red outlined box.
+Step 2: Click on the New hyperlink which is on the Job Page’s Grid as illustrated below by the red outlined box.

-Step 2: Complete the following fields:
+Step 3: Complete the following fields:

-- Title*: Type the job name along with the title (designation of the post) (for instance: Human Resource Manager).
+• Title*: Type the job name along with the title (designation of the post) (for instance: Human Resource Manager).

-- Location*: Type the location where the job will be performed (for instance: Norwalk, Ohio).
+• Location: Type the location where the job will be performed (for instance: Norwalk, Ohio).

-- Posted: Select the date on which the job should be posted on the Seeker View page using the Date Picker icon
+• Posted: Select the date on which the job should be posted on the Seeker View page using the Date Picker icon

-(Note: For example, if we want the job ad to end today, it won't be visible on the Seeker View page starting the next day).
+• Expiration: Select the date on which the job posting should be expired using the Date Picker icon (Note: For example, if we want the job ad to end today, it won't be visible on the Seeker View page starting the next day).

-- Form Group ID: Select the type of contract the candidate will be classified under during their period in the organization using the dropdown box.
+• Form Group ID: Select the type of contract the candidate will be classified under during their period in the organization using the dropdown box.
 This list will be in alphabetical order.

-- Description*: Type the Description (Job Description, Salary, Roles and Responsibilities and etc.) required for the Job.
+• Description: Type the Description (Job Description, Salary, Roles and Responsibilities and etc.) required for the Job.

-Step 3: Click on the Confirm button to add the job OR Click on the Cancel button if the user does not wish to add the job OR Save as Draft to finish later.
+Step 4: Click on the Confirm button to add the job OR Click on the Cancel button if the user does not wish to add the job OR Save as Draft to finish later.

 Edit an existing Job

-Step 1: Select the Edit (pencil) icon which is on the Job Page’s Grid (as indicated below by the red outlined box) to edit an existing job.
+Step 1: Select the Edit (pencil) icon which is on the Job page’s Grid (as indicated below by the red outlined box) to edit an existing job.

 Step 2: Make the necessary changes to the Job posting and click on the Confirm button to save the changes OR click on the Cancel button if the user does not wish to save the changes.
+To save changes without submitting the job, use the Save as Draft button.

 Search for a Job